Updated: Dec 15, 2022

 Governmental entities may be found accountable (at fault or legally responsible) and obligated to pay damages if they fail to keep their properties free from hazards and a significant injury arises.
-If you're unclear about it, you can consult California personal injury lawyers to help you sort things out.
+If you're unclear about it, you can consult California Attorney for Slip and Fall Accidents to help you sort things out.

 Two crucial points regarding slip-and-fall claims against the government:

 The statute of limitations in California is incredibly constrained.
-If you don't make a claim within six months after the injury, you risk losing the ability to seek compensation.
+If you don't claim within six months after the injury, you risk losing the ability to seek compensation.

 Many California towns and counties, although not all, have rules requiring the owner of a property next to a sidewalk to keep it in a safe condition.
 The public entity has to maintain the safety of any nearby landowners who are public entities.

-What Evidence Must Be Obtained To Hold A Property Owner Liable In A Slip and Fall Injury Case?
+What Evidence Must Be Obtained To Hold A Property Owner Liable In A Slip and Fall Injury Case in California?

-No matter how severe the injury, a person cannot sue the property owner for damages simply because they fell and hurt themselves on someone else's land.
+No matter the injury's severity, a person cannot sue the property owner for damages simply because they fell and hurt themselves on someone else's land.
 It is the injured party's responsibility to provide evidence of the following: